LordPyros/Sporting-Match-Scheduler/README.md

 The program has many global varibales as I had not got my head around passing varibles to methods.

-Ints are used in many placed where I should have used bools.
+Ints are used in many places where I should have used booleans.

 I used lots of .CSV files for storage instead of using an sql database.